Shriek (character): Powers and abilities

-Being a mutant and following exposure to Cloak's Dimension, Shriek has the ability to manipulate sound in a number of elaborate ways.
+Being a mutant and following exposure to Cloak's Darkforce, Shriek has the ability to manipulate sound in a number of elaborate ways.
 She can harness it for destructive concussive force or use it to disorient and agitate her enemies.
 She can apparently hypersonically induce intense emotion in those around her (generating fear, hate, or despair).
 She also has moderate powers of levitation that she can use to make herself fly and possibly some low level of psionic ability.

 She is able to sense the darkest side to a person's psyche so that she can use her powers to specifically manipulate that person's emotions.
-Her scarred left eye is also prone to glow whenever she uses her powers.
-Why only that eye glows is uncertain.